-There’s an increasing trend among shoppers in Australia to take advantage of the ‘buy now, pay later’ (BNPL) option.
-This trend is seeing more and more online and offline retailers offering this as an option.
-You may want to know what kind of impact these convenient services make on your credit score before you use them.
+There’s an increasing trend among shoppers in Australia to take advantage of ‘buy now, pay later’ (BNPL) platforms.
+This trend is seeing more and more online and offline retailers offering this convenient paymentoption.
+However, before using a BNPL service, you may want to know the impact it may have on your credit score.

-Since they don’t charge interest, services like Afterpay make most of its money through fees, like late fees or the fees paid by the retailers.
-They may also restrict your ability to continue purchasing using Afterpay if you’re late to make repayments.
+Since they don’t charge interest, BNPL services make most of their money through fees, like late fees or the fees paid by retailers.
+They may also restrict your ability to continue purchasing using the platform if you’re late to make repayments.

-But does Afterpay affect credit score just as other loans or credit products do?
-You’ll need to understand how this works and the pros and cons of using these services to fully answer this.
+But does Afterpay (or other BNPL services) affect your credit score like other loans or credit products?
+To fully answer this, you’ll need to understand how BNPL services work and the pros and cons of using these services.

 How does Afterpay affect your credit score?

 When you sign up for Afterpay, approval is almost immediate.
 During this process, you agree to terms of service.
 As a customer, you grant Afterpay permission to make any enquiries, either directly or indirectly, about your identity and your ability to make payments on time.

 This permission would also include letting Afterpay check your credit report if they see fit.
 They may not check your credit but if they do it will be recorded in your credit file.